Friday Digital Roundup

 Being (cleverly) loud

-At LBS I like to think we’re intelligently loud.
+At Leamington I like to think we’re intelligently loud.
 We’re not shouting louder than everyone else.
 We’re not simply making the same noise as everyone else.

 We’re using everything at our disposal to make the right noise, the different noise and the ever–changing noise to promote our meeting.